NoiseTinker/NamiLib/README.markdown

 Backlog
 -------

-* _Gain_ applies gain to a frame.
-Also measures average level and DC offset.
+* _Gain_ Also measures average level and DC offset.
 * _AGC_ automatic gain control.
 * _FrameRecorder_ to record frames from sound card or rtl-sdr.
 * _ComplexFrame_ for IQ signals.